Adopting

 Have you checked with your landlord to see if they allow pets?
 Does your rental or lease agreement specify that pets are allowed?
 Do you have to make a pet deposit?
 Have you anticipated what you might do if you have to move?
 Are you willing to pay more for a place to rent to ensure that you can take your pet with you?

-Does everyone in your home want to adopt a puppy?
+Does everyone in your home want to adopt a dog?

-A dog needs to be a family member and everyone needs to welcome him/her into your home.
-Be sure everyone agrees not only on getting a puppy but on which puppy to make part of the family.
+A dog needs to be a family member and everyone needs to welcome them into your home.
+Be sure everyone agrees not only on getting a dog but the type of dog.
 Let everyone in the family meet your new potential family member before deciding to adopt.

 Please be sure you are ready to adopt before making the plunge.
-The shelters are full of animals that were purchased or adopted by someone who did not think it all the way through and as a result didn’t follow through on their commitment.
-Adopting a puppy on impulse is not the way to go – make sure you can make that lifetime commitment to your new pet.
+The shelters are full of animals that were purchased or adopted by someone who didn’t think things through and, as a result, didn’t follow through on their commitment.
+Adopting a dog on impulse is not the way to go – make sure you can make a lifetime commitment to your new pet.